huaweicloud/dubbo-servicecomb/README.md

 # Dubbo-Serivcecomb | [中文](README_ZH.md)

+>>>NOTICE: This project is no longer in maintain.
+Please use it very carefully for your product.

 Dubbo-Serivcecomb provide extensions for [Apache Dubbo](https://github.com/apache/dubbo) to using [Cloud Service Engine](https://www.huaweicloud.com/product/cse.html), so that Dubbo users can use service center, config center and governance features.